 But for now, let’s talk French toast!
 It is almost the weekend, and fall weekends require pumpkin french toast.
 It’s a fact.
 I checked.

 If you’ve been around for a while, you might know that I love French toast casserole.
-I have previously shared a cinnamon vanilla version and a banana brown sugar version.
+I have previously shared a Cinnamon Vanilla version, an Orange Cranberry Walnut version, and a Banana Brown Sugar version.
 French toast casserole is made by placing cubed bread into a casserole dish and covering it with custard (eggs, milk, and flavorings) and then baking it in the oven.

 What makes this the perfect french toast for fall?